-How to Make Ham Bone Soup:
+How to make Ham Bone Soup:

 Slow Cooker Method (Recommended):

-• Remove the ham bone from the slow cooker.
-Remove any meat from it.
-Add the chopped ham (and any pulled from the bone), sautéed veggies, cooked bacon, and the remaining ingredients to the broth in the slow cooker.
-Taste and add a little more of the spices, if needed.
-Cook on LOW for 2 more hours.
+Combine: Remove ham bone from slow cooker and remove any meat from it.
+Add sautéed vegetables, cooked bacon, and the rest of the ingredients to the broth in the slow cooker.
+Taste, adding more spices if needed, then cook on LOW for 2 more hours.
+Serve ham and bean soup recipe in a bowl with a homemade garlic roll.

 Make Ahead and Freezing Instructions: